stew675/standup5x5/README.md

 `525.c` is `v25.c` with AVX-512 instructions, instead of AVX2.
 This will not
 compile successfully on any platform that does not support AVX-512.

-AVX-512 will run the main algorithm in around 2/3rds of the time of the AVX2 version.
-Of course, file load times are still a significant factor, and so overall expect to see overall run-times at ~75% of `v25` run times
+AVX-512 will run the main algorithm in around 65% of the time of the AVX2 version.
+Of course, file load times are still a significant factor, and so I'd expect to see overall run-times at ~75-80% of `v25` run times.
+Sadly I do not have a high-end AVX-512 capable desktop to verify this claim, although these ratios were true on the AVX-512 laptop.

+### Words Alpha File Reading

+A large problem I dealt with was how to quickly read in and process the 4MB word file.
+My first attempt just processed the file with a straight mmap() and that saw the file get read in and processed in around 7ms.
+My second attempt used multiple threads, which each thread working on their own portion of the input file.
+This worked fairly well, but hash table building was a large source of contention.
+Additionally, the system doesn't really like many threads jumping about all over a single file.

+My final solution was to set the readers to incrementing an atomic integer to gain access to the next 8KB block of the file.
+This improved locality and also ensured a (mostly) sequential step through the file, which boosted file reading times dramatically.
+I then had the readers focus on finding 5 letter words and inserting them into an array, with an atomic integer defining where in the array any particular reader would insert their word.

+I then had the main thread process the word array that was being built by the reader threads to built the hash table concurrently.
+Doing all this together managed to get file load and hash table build times to under 0.8ms on my AMD system.

 ### Conclusion